 6 factors to consider before you start selling internationally

 International expansion does come with some challenges.
-It’s important to know what products can be imported, if expansion will lead to profit, and if you’ll need to find fulfillment resources that can help you navigate each country’s local laws, taxes, and shipping regulations.
+It’s important to know what products can be imported, if the expansion will lead to profit, and if you’ll need to find retail fulfillment resources that can help you navigate each country’s local laws, taxes, and shipping regulations.

 1. Cultural and consumer behavior

 Cultural norms and consumer behavior in different countries have to be accounted for.
 Does the country you’re looking to launch into have a need for your product?
 For example, if you sell football equipment, it might be popular in the US, but it may not be as popular overseas since football is largely a US sport, and ‘football’ refers to soccer in other countries.
 Additionally, not all products are acceptable in certain cultures or legal in certain countries.

 Keeping an eye on international product and market trends will help make better decisions on which products you should offer in certain countries.

 Product pricing also has to be considered.
 If you’re expanding into international markets, you have to factor in how much spending power the average consumer has.
 For example, if you run a US-based business and want to start selling in Thailand, you’ll have to offer lower prices since customers have less per capita income.